devtron-labs/devtron/docs/user-guide/security-features.md

 ## Block or Allow Specific CVE Policies.

-To block or allow specific Common Vulnerabilities and Exposures (CVE) policies, simply click on `Add CVE Policy`.
+To block or allow specific Common Vulnerabilities and Exposures (CVE) policies, simply click `Add CVE Policy`.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/add-cve-policy.jpg)

-A window will appear where you can enter the CVE ID and select whether to Allow or Block it.
+A window will appear where you can enter the CVE ID and select whether to allow or block it.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/cve-popup.jpg)